Summer Fruit Tart

 - Red currant jelly

-- Put dough onto a floured surface and knead a few times.
+- Put the dough onto a floured surface and knead a few times.
 Wrap in plastic and pat into a disk.
-Refrigerate at least an hour.
+Refrigerate for at least an hour.